 Console Mattiacci Law: Highest Employment Law Verdict in the Country For 2017

-If you have experienced of age discrimination in the workplace, Console Mattiacci Law, LLC will fight for your rights.
-We serve Pennsylvania, New York and New Jersey.
-Contact Us Online or Call Us today at 215-545-7676 to set up a consultation.
+If you have experienced age discrimination in the workplace, Console Mattiacci Law, LLC will fight for your rights.
+We serve Pennsylvania, New York, and New Jersey.
+Contact Us Online or Call Us Today at 215-545-7676 to set up a consultation.

 Post Verdict Update: The $50,000,000 punitive damages award was overturned on appeal and a new trial was granted on punitive damages.
 The case settled prior to the new trial.